Sebmaster/avi.js/README.md

 * frame is an array consisting of width * height * 4 pixels.
 This is for example the format of the return value of getImageData of a 2d canvas.

+Webworker API
+---

+Every postMessage call consists of a JSON object with at least one attribute: action.

+The action string contains one of the following values:

+* settings
+* stream
+* frameRGBA
+* buffer

+### settings action

+The settings action sets the settings (obviously).

+Additional properties:

+* 	settings
+	Same structure as the settings object above.

+### stream action

+The stream action adds another stream with the next available index to the avi file.

+### frameRGBA action

+This action adds another frame to a stream.

+Aditional properties:
+* 	stream
+	The index of the stream to add the framedata to.
+* 	frame
+	An ImageData object you get for example from Context2D.getImageData.

+### buffer action

+If you call this action the worker actually starts its work, generating the avi.
+As soon as it's done, it posts a message back which you can catch with an onmessage handler.